 Naruto SD: Rock Lee & His Ninja Pals (TV Tokyo)

 A spin-off of the popular Naruto manga series, Naruto SD: Rock Lee & His Ninja Pals follows the character Rock Lee as he works on his ninja training.
 The series features voice work by Yoichi Masukawa, Yukari Tamura, and Kôichi Tôchika.

 Peacock is also the exclusive home for all things WWE, meaning that signing up for a Premium Peacock plan allows you to watch WWE events without PPV fees.
 So whether you want to rewatch your favorite match or watch a documentary about your favorite wrestlers, the platform has you covered.
 Here's some of the best WWE-related content you'll find.

-Comedy series on Peacock
+True crime series on Peacock

 Drama series on Peacock